Navigating an emotion-driven service environment

 What does the research say about open adoption?

 Longitudinal studies on openness in adoption confirm that fully open adoption is psychologically the healthiest situation for a child who is adopted.
 Open adoption allows children to grow up feeling like they know who they are.
 In addition, birthmothers who have ongoing contact with their children after placing them for adoption report less grief, regret and worry — and more peace of mind — than women who don't have continuing contact.
-Similarly, more openness is associated with greater satisfaction with the adoption process for adoptive parents as well.
+Similarly, more openness is associated with greater satisfaction with the adoption process for adoptive parents nd a stronger confidence in their role as the “real parent”.

 Accordingly, Jennifer advocates for both birthparents and adoptive parents to be supported throughout the process — and for adoptive families to be open to reaching out to an adoption professional to preserve the relationship if it gets complicated down the road.